ozkatz/announce.js/README.md

 # Announce.js

-announce.js is node.js + socket.io server used for adding realtime-ness to your existing web application.
+announce.js is node.js + socket.io server used for adding real-time push notifications to your existing web application.

 ## what does that mean exactly?

 Say you have an awesome web app you developed in Django\Rails\PHP\Perl\Java\Bash\Awk.
-You one day wake up and decide you want to add support for push (realtime) notifications.
+You one day wake up and decide you want to add support for push (real-time) notifications.
 Sure, you can run periodic AJAX calls, do long-polling, or utilize WebSockets yourself.
 But that's a lot of work, and that's what [Socket.IO](http://socket.io/ "Socket.IO") is for.